-Jennifer Koh is recognized for her intense, commanding performances, delivered with dazzling virtuosity and technical assurance.
-With an impassioned musical curiosity, she is forging an artistic path of her devising, choosing works that inspire and challenge.
-She is dedicated to performing the violin repertoire of all eras from traditional to contemporary, believing that the past and present forms a continuum.
-A model example of how Ms. Koh is realizing her mission to present music without boundaries is her Bach and Beyond project, a series of three recitals that explore the history of the solo violin repertoire from Bach's six Sonatas and Partitas to modern day composers including newly commissioned works.
-Ms. Koh
+Violinist Jennifer Koh is recognized for her intense, commanding performances, delivered with dazzling virtuosity and technical assurance.
+With an impassioned musical curiosity, she is forging an artistic path of her own devising, choosing works that both inspire and challenge.
+She is dedicated to performing the violin repertoire of all eras from traditional to contemporary, believing that the past and present form a continuum.

 Ms. Koh has been heard with leading orchestras around the world including the New York and Los Angeles Philharmonics, Cleveland and Philadelphia Orchestras, and the Baltimore, Chicago, Cincinnati, Detroit, Houston, New World, Montreal, and National Symphonies.
 Abroad she has appeared with the Czech Philharmonic, BBC London and Scottish Symphonies, Helsinki Philharmonic, Lahti Symphony, Mariinsky Theatre Orchestra, and Orquestra Sinfonica do Estado de Sao Paulo in Brazil.
 A prolific recitalist, she frequently appears at major music centers and festivals.

-Bach & Beyond Part 1 is Ms. Koh’s seventh recording for Cedille Records.
-Other albums include Rhapsodic Musings: 21st Century Works for Solo Violin; the Grammy-nominated String Poetic, featuring the world premiere of Jennifer Higdon’s eponymous work, performed with pianist Reiko Uchida; Schumann’s complete violin sonatas (also with Uchida); Portraits with the Grant Park Orchestra under Carlos Kalmar, featuring concertos by Szymanowski, Martinu, and Bartók; Violin Fantasies: fantasies for violin and piano by Schubert, Schumann, Schoenberg, and saxophonist Ornette Coleman (with Uchida); and her first Cedille album, from 2002, Solo Chaconnes, an earlier reading of Bach’s Second Partita coupled with chaconnes by Richard Barth and Max Reger.
+Signs, Games + Messages is Ms. Koh’s eighth recording for Cedille Records.
+Other albums include Bach & Beyond Part 1, Rhapsodic Musings: 21st Century Works for Solo Violin; the Grammy-nominated String Poetic, featuring the world premiere of Jennifer Higdon’s eponymous work, performed with pianist Reiko Uchida; Schumann’s complete violin sonatas (also with Uchida); Portraits with the Grant Park Orchestra under Carlos Kalmar, featuring concertos by Szymanowski, Martinu, and Bartók; Violin Fantasies: fantasies for violin and piano by Schubert, Schumann, Schoenberg, and saxophonist Ornette Coleman (with Uchida); and her first Cedille album, from 2002, Solo Chaconnes, an earlier reading of Bach’s Second Partita coupled with chaconnes by Richard Barth and Max Reger.